srangan29/recipes_rating/README.md

 **Alternate Hypothesis:** The missingness of description is dependent on the cooking time of the recipe.
 **Test Statistic**: Absolute difference of the mean in the cooking time of the distribution of the group where description is missing vs distribution of the group where description is not missing.

 Performing a permutation test, the observed statistic is 42.275133564016954, resulting in a p-value of 0.458.
-Below is the empirical distribution of the TVD for the test.
+Below is the empirical distribution of the absolute mean differences from the test.
 <iframe
   src="assets/missing_min_fig.html"
   width="800"